 Shortbread can be made up to 4 days ahead of time.

 For the cheesecake: Combine the cream cheese and 1 cup of the sugar in in bowl of a food processor and process until the mixture is smooth.
 Scrape down the sides of the processor then add the eggs and the yolk one at a time.
-Add the vanilla extract and a pinch of salt and pulse until blended.
+Add the vanilla extract and 1/2 teaspon of the kosher salt and pulse until blended.

 Pour the mixture over the shortbread and bake until a toothpick or cake tester inserted into the cake comes out clean and the center of the cheesecake is just set (it will look like custard), about 40 minutes.
 Turn off the oven, leave the door slightly ajar, and let the cheesecake cool for 15 minutes.